 $79M raised through Series B in Feb 2025 led by Balderton Capital.
 Headcount roughly doubled from 110 to 205 in twelve months.
 Named customers include Allianz, Monzo, Mercury, Navan, Younited, Zilch, Kueski, Forward Financing, Texas Trust, and FLC Bank.
 The product spans credit, fraud, KYC, KYB, AML, and insurance underwriting and claims under one platform, with an AI Agent Manager, an AI Node for embedding LLMs and external AI agents inside workflows, a Context Layer for unified data state, a Decision Engine, and case management.
 The agentic-AI repositioning Taktile has been pushing through 2026 is the sharpest version of that story in the category.

-The credit officer is the operator, not the risk engineer.
-The Decisioning Canvas is a no-code policy editor designed to be operated by the person who actually owns the credit policy: the credit officer, the head of credit, the head of operations.
+Credit and risk teams are the operators.
+The Decisioning Engine is a plain-English policy editor designed to be operated by the people who own credit policy: credit and risk teams.
+The credit officer remains the day-to-day operator at the case level; risk teams own policy authoring at scale.
 Rules are written in plain English.
 If the salary is below $1,500 and the requested amount is above $5,000 and the applicant has been employed less than six months, send to manual review.
-The credit officer ships that change directly.
-Versioning, rollback, and per-decision audit trail are automatic.
+The team ships that change directly.
+Versioning, rollback, and per-decision audit trail are automatic, so every call carries the rules behind it: audit-grade.
 There is no Context Layer to configure, no AI Agent Manager to operate, no in-house engineering team required.
-For a lender that does not have a risk-engineering team and is not going to hire one, that operator profile is not a feature, it is a precondition.

 Document intelligence is the structural difference

-Decisioning platforms can in principle look the same at the policy layer.
+Decisioning platforms can look the same at the policy layer.
 Both run rules.
 Both have audit trails.
 Both can ingest a credit score and turn it into a yes, refer, or no. The difference shows up before the decision logic ever runs.

 Deployment timeline: same week vs quarters